marschall-lab/strand-seq-graph-phasing/README.md

 `--configfiles` Path to config .yaml

 `--config samples=` Path to sample sheet.
 Overrides the config file.

-`--use-singularity --singularity-args "-B ..."` Used when using Singularity for the R Bioconductor environment.
-Unfortunately, the Singularity container can have trouble locating paths outside of the working directory, and thus may fail to locate the scripts folder.
-If that occurs, the path to the scripts folder needs to be explicitly bound in singularity: `-B /path/to/scripts/folder/:/path/to/scripts/folder/`.

 `--restart-times` While the resource allocation for each rule generally works on the first attempt, some rules occasionally need more memory.
 3 restarts generally works to provide enough memory for the workflow to finish.